opensauceryafrica/goaxios/readme.md

 # GoAxios

-A lightweight package that makes it easier to send Rest and GraphQL requests in Golang
+A lightweight package that makes it easier to send Rest and GraphQL requests in Golang.
+For every request you make, Goaxios returns the http response object, the raw response body in bytes, the parse response body in a struct or interface, and an error object.

 ## Features